-Absolutely, it’s an established and very popular method of funding for small businesses.
-Put simply it's a way for an SME to buy an asset in small instalments while making use of it immediately.
-Plus, with hire purchase, once you have completed your repayments you own the asset outright.
+Well, it’s an established and very popular method of funding for small businesses.
+Put simply, it's a way for an SME to buy an asset in small instalments while making use of it immediately.
+Plus, with hire purchase finance, once you have completed your repayments you own the asset outright.
 For tax purposes you are the owner of the asset and you can normally claim capital allowances.

 The downside of hire purchase is that you’ll typically need to pay a deposit.
-This is normally between 10 and 20 per cent of the value.
+This is normally between 10 and 20 percent of the value of the item.

 However, keep in mind depreciation – in other words the reduction in value of an asset over time.
 Some items age better than others, and on the plus side, the SME will get the benefit of depreciation on the asset for tax purposes.